-Our mobile phone survey also asks the views of consumers on their providers, rating them on everything from customer service to value for money.
-Find out which are the best and worst mobile providers in 2018.
+Our mobile phone survey rates providers on everything from customer service to value for money.
+Find out which are the best and worst mobile providers in 2019.

 Why could roaming costs return?

-As the Government has decided to leave the decisions on how much it would cost to roam in the EU in the hands of the mobile phone operators, any continuation of ‘roam like at home’ would depend on the goodwill of companies, and how cost effective it is for operators.
+As the government has decided to leave the decisions on how much it would cost to roam in the EU in the hands of the mobile phone operators, any continuation of ‘roam like at home’ would depend on the goodwill of companies, and how cost effective it is for operators.

-As the government’s paper details, consumers could face hefty charges for using their phone abroad.
+As the government’s paper details, people could face hefty charges for using their phone abroad.

-Responding to the government’s comments, Peter Vicary-Smith, Chief Executive of Which?, said:
+Responding to the government’s comments, Alex Neill, Which?
+Managing Director of Home Services said:

 How to save on costs when you are abroad

-Here at Which?, we work to give you all the info on how to keep costs down on your mobile phone bill, whether abroad or at home.
+Here at Which?, we work to give you all the information on how to keep costs down on your mobile phone bill, whether abroad or at home.